Minimax convergence rates of a binary classification procedure for time-homogeneous SDE paths: Conclusion

-As perspectives, we can extend the study of the lower bound of the worst excess risk of the plug-in classifier to the multiclass setup.
-We also think of extending these results to mixture models of time-inhomogeneous diffusion processes, and particularly focus on the Gaussian processes.
-Finally, we can study faster convergence rates of the excess risk of the plug-in classifier under a margin assumption on the regression function as studied in \cite{gadat2020optimal} in the context of binary classification of the plug-in type for diffusion paths modeled by Gaussian processes.
+As perspectives, we can study faster convergence rates of the excess risk of the plug-in classifier under low-noise conditions on the regression function as studied in \cite{gadat2020optimal} in the context of binary classification of the plug-in type for diffusion paths modeled by Gaussian processes.